Norbs89/React-Collection/README.md

 ## Planned updates:

-- As of Ver.
+- ~~As of Ver.
 1.0.0 the website doesn't support mobile view.
 It is built with flexbox therefore responsive by default.
-More media queries needed however and some structural styling changes to fully support mobile screens.
+More media queries needed however and some structural styling changes to fully support mobile screens.~~
+  ( The website is now compatible with small laptops, tablets and mobile.)

 - The 3 apps have been developed in 3 different stages throughout my software developer career.
 The Cocktail Recipe Generator was one